 - Or, well, not much?

-Whichever it is, this English-speaking country (yes, really!) on the northwestern edge of South America is as surprising as it is under-the-radar.
+Whichever it is, this English-speaking country (yes, really!) on the northeastern edge of South America is as surprising as it is under-the-radar.
 I’ve spent close to six years exploring South America but Guyana blew me away.